SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/modernize-app-to-standalone-bootstrap-application.md

 The procedures on this page are provided only in case you encountered an issue while running the Spartacus schematics for modernizing your app to use the Angular `bootstrapApplication()` API and convert your root `AppComponent` to a standalone component, as described in [Modernizing Your Storefront to Use the Standalone Bootstrap Application](migration.md#modernizing-your-storefront-to-use-the-standalone-bootstrap-application).
 If you have already successfully run those schematics, you can ignore the steps below.

-1. In `src/app/app.component.ts`, convert your root `AppComponent` to a storefront component by removing `standalone: false` and adding the necessary imports of Spartacus `StorefrontComponent`.
+1. In `src/app/app.component.ts`, convert your root `AppComponent` to a standalone component by removing `standalone: false` and adding the necessary imports of Spartacus `StorefrontComponent`.

    The following is an example of how your `app.component.ts` file should look: